 Two major exams, the Midterm and the Final, are given for this study.
-Appendix E is comprised of the exams, exam keys, and the study guides for these major tests.
+Appendix B and Appendix D are comprised of the exams, exam keys, and the study guides (if available) for these major tests.
 See Grading the Material for information on how to average the midterm and final exam scores into the grades for the year.